 Flexible work hours:

-- Promoting productivity while molding work to employee needs
+- Promoting productivity while molding tasks to employee needs

-- Creating adaptable work structures for an unpredictable future of work
+- Creating adaptable working structures for an unpredictable future of work

 - Expanding productivity by opening all the hours of the day for employees that need them or want them

 Curious about the Hows and Whys of a people-centric workplace?

 Key to New Work is a feeling of community and project ownership.
 Building these requires a solid foundation of trust to have a chance of success.
 Trust means knowing that everyone will finish the tasks they’re given, but also that leaders and teammates will have your back when you need help with a new task or if you bit off more than you can chew.

 - A stable foundation for independent project ownership and successful completion

 - Building a strong sense of team and community that boosts productivity

 - Tapping into a human connection to work that will become ever more important with the changes of automation